Dates: June 24 – July 1, 2018

 Under the guidance of the lecturer, you will learn to contextualise your work, to examine and expand your work habits, to condense the results of the pictures, and to try out new ways creatively in alternating practical and theoretical exercises as well as joint discussions.
 The aim of the workshop is to develop your own personal photo series that leaves room for your own interpretations and technical applications.

 Any digital camera can be used in this workshop, optionally you can bring your laptop.
 Experience with cameras or darkroom work is not required.

-This Workshop is suitable for beginners, as well as for the experienced photographers who would like to experiment and develop new ways.
+This workshop is suitable for both beginners and experienced photographers who would like to break the rules and expand their working approach.

 Dates: July 1 – July 15, 2018